-After the bombing of 1999, due to ethnic attacks, some 150,000-200,000 Serbs and Roma people left the province immediately after the war.
+After the NATO bombing of Serbia in 1999, due to Albanian ethnic attacks, some 150,000-200,000 Serbs and Roma people left province of Kosovo immediately after the war.
 The remaining Serbs were organized into enclaves, which, although under the protection of KFOR, have been frequently exposed to Albanian attacks.
 The reported number of attacks on property, abductions, kidnappings, harassments and murders was high.

 Ethnic Violence in Kosovo and Metohija in 2004

 On March 17, 2004 violent riots broke out in Kosovo and Metohija.
 In two days of the conflict between the Albanian and Serbian population in Kosovo and Metohija, 28 people were killed, hundreds injured.
 A UN spokeswoman declared that 110 houses and 30 churches were destroyed.

 In an urgent appeal, issued on 18 March by the extraordinary session of the Expanded Convocation of the Holy Synod of Serbian Orthodox Church (SPC), it was reported that a number of Serbian churches and shrines in Kosovo had been damaged or destroyed by rioters.
 At least 30 sites were completely destroyed, more or less destroyed, or further destroyed (sites that had been previously destroyed).
 Apart from the churches and monasteries, tens of support buildings (such as parish buildings, economical buildings and residences), bringing the number close to 100 buildings of the SPC destroyed.
 All churches and objects of the SPC in Prizren were destroyed.
 The list includes several UNESCO World Heritage Sites.